 Any entity may apply to host a node within the Testnet Authority Set.
-An entity in this regard are persons, groups, companies or organizations that currently are, or have applied to be, part of The Testnet Authority Pool (TAP).
+An entity in this regard are persons, groups, companies or organizations that currently are, or have applied to be, part of the Testnet Authority Pool (TAP).

 To be eligible for its nodes to join the TAP, an entity shall put in an application to the Authority Pool & Network Management working group as described in the Before You Start section of The Testnet’s wiki-page.

-Nodes put forward by entities will have to comply with the minimum requirements described on the webpage mentioned above to be included in the TAP as a Qualified Authority Node (QAP).
+Node owners must ensure their servers comply with the following minimum requirements to be included in the TAP:

+A CPU with a minimum of 2 cores

+4 GB of RAM

+50 GB of storage

+20 Mbit/s synchronous

+Up to 1 TB per month data transfer

+Static IP address

+99.9% uptime measured in 3-week blocks

-Qualified Authority Nodes are added to the TAP, and then promoted to the Authority Set by the Authority Pool & Network Management working group when practicable.
+Qualified Nodes are added to the TAP, and then promoted to the Authority Set by the Authority Pool & Network Management working group when practicable.

 Testnet objectives and milestones